rhagelstrom/ArcaneWard/README.md

 - Holding control and clicking the cast/arcane ward button will switch between Spell Slots and Pact Magic Slots.
 Must have Spellcasting and Pact Magic Features.

 **Notes:**
-- A PC character must have the feature "Spellcasting" for the cast buttons to appear.
-A Warlock must have the feature "Pact Magic" for the cast buttons to appear for pact magic.
-An Abjuration Wizard must have both features "Spellcasting" and "Arcane Ward".
-The are case insensitive but exact match so if they are edited from the FG default you will have problems.
+- A PC character must have the feature "spellcasting" for the cast buttons to appear.
+- A Warlock must have the feature "pact magic" for the cast buttons to appear for pact magic.
+- An Abjuration Wizard must have both features "spellcasting" and "arcane ward".
-- If a character has the feature "Arcane Ward", the cast powers buttons will always be enabled regardless of the option settings.
+- If a character has the feature "arcane ward", the cast powers buttons will always be enabled regardless of the option settings.
 ## Options:
 | Name| Default | Options | Notes |
 |---|---|---|---|